 “However you need to frame it, sweetie,” Anthony said, carrying a hefty basket of my laundry to the basement.

-As a writer who already works from home, you may assume my professional life was hardly impacted, but writing — real writing, on-deadline-writing, diving-in-full-force writing — can actually be quite taxing and physical for me.
+I was (and still am) a writer who worked from home, but writing — real writing, on-deadline-writing, diving-in-full-force writing — is actually be quite taxing and physical for me.
 Besides, my wooden desk (and desk chair) are places for Serious Work and Serious Focus.
-Now I “work” from the soft, supportive surfaces within my home: the leather recliner in the living room, our massive bed, the cozy guest room bed, the squishy upholstered chair in the dining room, my office couch, and, most recently, a lawn chair in the backyard.
+On partial bed rest I had to “work” from the soft, supportive surfaces within my home: the leather recliner in the living room, our massive bed, the cozy guest room bed, the squishy upholstered chair in the dining room, and my office couch.

-Naturally, this transitional, quiet stretch of lying low has invited some unexpected reminders and revelations to my life.
-Now, from the downy comfort of the guest room bed, I share 10 of them with you.
+Naturally, my quiet stretch of lying low invited some unexpected reminders and revelations to my life:

 1. Dear friends and family members call, text, e-mail, snail mail, and check-in on social media.
 Local dear friends stop by with thoughtful things you didn’t know you needed (a box of pregnancy-friendly tea, a bunch of handpicked daffodils from their garden, a petite, adorable stuffed tiger for the babe, a cupcake, a playful blown kiss from their toddler in her stroller, a smile, a hug).
 You will not forget their kindness.